rcbyr/keen-slider/docs/react-native.md

 ### Usage

 The library comes with a hook for react-native.
 Like any react hook, `useKeenSliderNative` has to be called at the top level of your component.
 Optionally, you can pass [`Options`](https://keen-slider.io/docs/react-native#options) and [`Event hooks`](https://keen-slider.io/docs/react-native#event-hooks) as first argument. [`Plugins`](https://keen-slider.io/docs/react-native#plugins) can be passed as second argument.
-The hook returns an array with two items.
-The first item contains the [`slider instance`](https://keen-slider.io/docs/react-native#properties).
-The second item contains the reactive slide properties.
+The hook returns the [`slider instance`](https://keen-slider.io/docs/react-native#properties).

 ```javascript
 import { useKeenSliderNative } from 'keen-slider/react-native'